Gabriel Tamaș: England and Steaua București

 On 26 August 2015, Tamaș returned to the Football League Championship with Cardiff City on a one-year contract with the option of a further year.
-During the first half of the season, Tamaș only appeared for the development squad and wasn't involved in the first-team trainings starting from November, resulting in his frustration and claiming he wanted to leave the Welsh capital.
+During the first half of the season, Tamaș only appeared for the development squad and wasn't involved in the first-team trainings starting from November, resulting in his frustration and his claim that he wanted to leave the Welsh capital.
 He eventually made his debut in a 0–1 FA Cup loss to Shrewsbury Town on 10 January.
+On 1 February 2016, Cardiff City announced that his contract was terminated by mutual consent.